 There are more complex variations of the recipe as well.
 Some recommend adding additional sugar or sweeteners like stevia, as well as lemon juice.
 A lot of the suggestions are dependent on the flavor profile you’re looking for.
 If you want to go beyond the classic piña colada taste, you can also throw in other frozen fruits like strawberries or bananas to the mix.

 Additionally, if you’re worried about blowing out the motor of your food processor or blender (not everyone has a $500 Vitamix, you know), you can use other appliances specifically made for frozen fruit custard purposes, like this nifty Yonanas machine.
-It’s designed to puree fruit into soft serve, so it can handle the toughness of thick, frozen pineapple chunks while only costing around $40.
-Considering Dole Whip sells for $4.49 at Disney, it’ll pay for itself after about 10 uses.
+It’s designed to puree fruit into soft serve, so it can handle the toughness of thick, frozen pineapple chunks while only costing around $55.
+Considering Dole Whip sells for almost $5 at Disney, it’ll pay for itself in less than a dozen uses.

-Yonanas Fruit Soft Serve Maker, $39.99 on Amazon
+Yonanas Fruit Soft Serve Maker, $54.95 at Walmart

 Specially designed to make healthy soft serve from fruit of all kinds.